How to Train a Goat to Come When Called

 #4.
 Escape Artists

-If you have goats that tend to get out often, training them to answer your call will get them back home quickly and hopefully before they do any damage to your or your neighbor’s yard.
+If you have goats that tend to get out often, training them to answer your call will get them back home quickly and hopefully before they do any damage to your or your neighbor’s yard of get into trouble.

 How to train a goat to come when called